dgdemo/adzuna_job_search/README.md

 This project currently includes:
 - A simple **FastAPI** backend
 - A `/health` endpoint for uptime checks
-- (In progress) A `/search` endpoint that proxies and normalizes Adzuna job listings
+- A fully implemented `/search` endpoint that proxies the Adzuna Job Search API and returns normalized job listings (with pagination, filtering, and schema validation)
 - Configuration via `.env` using **Pydantic v2** + `pydantic-settings`
 - An HTTP client implemented using **httpx**
 - Basic automated tests using **pytest**
 - Pre-commit DevSecOps tooling (formatting, linting, secret scanning) The service is intentionally lightweight and will expand over time with frontend, infrastructure, and deeper DevSecOps integrations.
+---
+### Recent Improvements
+- Completed the `/search` endpoint with pagination support (`page`, `per_page`)
+- Added a dedicated `AdzunaClient` using `httpx`
+- Implemented Pydantic v2 models for normalized responses
+- Added unit tests for client + endpoint behavior using pytest and monkeypatching
 ---
 ## Tech Stack
 - Python 3.11